-Mother’s Day is one of the biggest holidays for gifts, cards, flowers and candy.
+Mother’s Day is one of the biggest holidays for gifts, cards, flowers, candy and phone calls.
 If you’re showing your love with flowers this year, make sure they are on-time and just right.

 Ask about guarantees.
 Request a written receipt for the order and ask about the business's refund policy if the delivery is late, never arrives or is in bad condition.